iterative/dvc.org/content/docs/command-reference/metrics/show.md

 - `-R`, `--recursive` - determines the metrics files to show by searching each target directory and its subdirectories for `dvc.yaml` files to inspect.
-If there are no directories among the `targets`, this option is ignored.
+If there are no directories among the `targets`, this option has no effect.

 - `-h`, `--help` - prints the usage/help message, and exit.